google/trillian/examples/deployment/kubernetes/README.md

 1. To update a running deployment, simply re-run `./deploy.sh example-config.sh` at any time.

-You should now have a working Trilian Log deployment in Kubernetes.
+You should now have a working Trillian Log deployment in Kubernetes.

 **NOTE: none of the Trillian APIs are exposed to the internet with this config, this is intentional since the only access to Trillian should be via a